 - Confirmed technical integration and/or ability to provide delegated consent for each request.

-- For credit-based sources a designed footprint which is records on each data subjects credit report.
+- For credit-based sources, a unique footprint which is recorded on each data subject's credit report.
 This is the contact data for each actor in the CoC and a string value with the name or abbreviation for the source chain.

 For Example: Acme Bank-GDC-Credit Bureau.